trumpowppc/trumpow/doc/benchmarking.md

 Trumpow Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling trumpow-core, the benchmarks can be run with:
+After compiling trumpow, the benchmarks can be run with:
 `src/bench/bench_trumpow`

 The output will look similar to: